TeemIp/teemip-standalone/readme.txt

 TeemIp 2.6.0 supports all the new features brought by iTop 2.7.0 and has been adapted to it. iTop new featured are documented at : https://www.itophub.io/wiki/page?id=2_7_0%3Arelease%3A2_7_whats_new

-Now, in what IP Management is concerned, please refer to: https://wiki.teemip.net/doku.php?id=2_x:whatsnew:start#section260
+In what IP Management is concerned, please refer to: https://wiki.teemip.net/doku.php?id=2_x:whatsnew:start#section260

 Localization